Asclepias stenophylla Gray

 Basis for Listing

-Asclepias stenophylla is characteristic of dry hill prairies in the Lower Great Plains region.
+Asclepias stenophylla (narrow-leaved milkweed) is characteristic of dry hill prairies in the Lower Great Plains region.
 It was not known to occur in Minnesota until 1978 when a single population was discovered near Hokah in Houston County.
-The Minnesota population is relatively small, and separated by about 500 km (311 mi.) from the main range of the species.
+The Minnesota population is separated by about 500 km (311 mi.) from the main range of the species.
 It is believed that A. stenophylla originated in the western Ozarks and spread into the plains states where it was already adapted to a somewhat dry habitat.
 If it is true that this species is in the process of migrating from its ancestral home, the population in Houston County is not a remnant of former populations but the result of long-range dispersion.
 Such pioneering populations are of special biological significance and are believed to play an important role in the development of unique species.
 Asclepias stenophylla was listed as an endangered species in Minnesota in 1984.

 Asclepias stenophylla is one of a few milkweeds in the region with thin leaves and white to greenish flowers.
 It may be distinguished from other Asclepias species by its opposite, widely spaced leaves and its large, short-stalked flowers that have hoods with an internal crest ending in a tiny horn (Great Plains Flora Association 1986; Larson and Johnson 1999).

 The Minnesota population of A. stenophylla population occurs in gravelly soil near the base of a southwest-facing hill prairie.
 This habitat is very similar to the limestone glades and hill prairies that the species occupies in the main part of its range.